MicrosoftDocs/SupportArticles-docs/support/mem/intune/deploy-oma-uris-to-target-csp-via-intune.md

 ./Vendor/MSFT/Policy/Config/DeviceLock/EnforceLockScreenAndLogonImage

-This is documented in [this Windows CSP reference](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock).
+It is documented in the [Windows CSP reference](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-devicelock).
 After you determine the OMA-URI, create a custom policy for it.

 ![OMA-URI Settings - Edit Row screen](./media/deploy-oma-uris-to-target-csp-via-intune/intune-deploy-csp-edit-row.png)